olist/work-at-olist/README.md

 J.K Rowling
 ```

-Each author record has the fields:
+Each author record in the database must have the following fields:

 * id (self-generated)
 * name